-Where Swedes and the citizens of the other countries differ most from Americans is in their belief that government should intervene to reduce income differences.
-The two panels at the bottom of table 5 show a huge difference between Swedes and Americans in the belief that government must reduce income differences and that rich people should pay more taxes.
-Again, the attitudes of Swedes more closely resemble those of citizens in the other advanced countries than those of Americans.
+reduce income differences and that rich people should pay more taxes.
+Again, the attitudes of Swedes more closely resemble those of citizens in the other advanced countries than those of Americans.15

 What might cause the wide differences in attitudes between Swedes and persons in most other advanced economies from those in the US?
 There is growing evidence that attitudes toward fairness in economic transactions are hard-wired into human beings with people favoring egalitarian splits of incomes in some circumstances, such as the ultimatum game, but it is hard to imagine some genetic basis for differences in attitudes toward inequality.
 One appealing hypothesis is that the attitudes reflect to some extent economic reality: in the US the wide dispersion in earnings and high return to skills should lead more people to believe that people are rewarded for effort and skill (because they are) than in Sweden and other countries where the narrower distribution of earnings and lower returns to skill means in fact that people are rewarded less for skill and effort.
 The differences in attitudes might also be greatly influenced by social rhetoric - the US story of the land of opportunity versus the Swedish story of egalitarianism.